doffn/Dexscreen-scraper/README.md

 ## NOTE 🗒

+If you want to run on a specific chain, define the chain in the class.
 You should ping the /dex path inorder to run the dexscreener scraper.
 You can use cronjob it works great.

 ## Support 💬

 If you encounter any issues or have any questions, feel free to reach out to dawitneri888@gmail.com or open an issue in the GitHub repository.
+Thank you for using my app.